dedalus-enterprise-architect/openshift-okd-data-gatherer/data_gatherer/reporting/README.md

 | WARNING_MISS | Yellow background | Recommended value or parameter is missing |
 | ERROR_MISCONF | Red text | Wrong value or parameter set |
 | WARNING_MISCONF | Orange text | Value or parameter set should be re-evaluated |

+**Totals Row Color:** All totals rows (namespace, cluster, summary) use a light grey background for visual consistency.
+This color is distinct from warning/error backgrounds.

 ### Implemented Rules